Current & Future Measures for our Sustainable Future

 Electric Outboards

-This year, we started to offer electric outboards and we will expand this in 2022 making them available as an option at every base we operate.
-We have found them to be much easier to use in a flotilla environment than a petrol one with much easier controls and far more reliable.
-As they are considerably more expensive we will be charging a £50 per week upgrade fee over the next couple of years while we upgrade our entire fleet which we aim to achieve by 2025.
+Over the last couple of years, we now offer electric outboards and we will expand this in 2024 ensuring thety are available as an option at every base we operate.
+We have found them to be much easier to use in a flotilla environment than a petrol one with much easier controls and they are of course far more reliable.
+Given that they are considerably more expensive than petrol outboards, we will be charging a £50 per week upgrade fee over the next couple of years while we upgrade our entire owned fleet which we aim to achieve by 2025.

 Shopping Bags